lucky-chap/shelf/README.md

 - Public landing page with custom theme
 - Links list with click tracking
 - Guestbook with moderation
-- Digital Store with file uploads and Stripe checkout
 - Admin dashboard with authentication
 - Analytics for links and guestbook activity
 - Custom domain configuration with DNS setup

+Note: The previous Digital Store feature has been removed.

 ## Features